huntdatacenter/docs/docs/do-science/guides/welcome-back.md

 [Service desk - User reactivation](/administer-science/service-desk/lab-orders/#reactivate-lab-user)

 Ask your lab leader or lab coordinator to send us a new user agreement.
 [Contact us](/contact) on email or Slack if you don't remember who's your lab leader or lab coordinator.
-You will get new keys and further guides on how to get in once the request is regsitered and your new keys are ready.
+You will get new keys and further guides on how to get in once the request is registered and your new keys are ready.

 ### Yes, but I forgot everything